 A. Very low when the ionizer is turned on, and it is also CARB certified.
 However, the ionizer feature is optional, and you can turn it off.

 A. Yes, Medify MA-40 has an H13-grade HEPA filter, which can remove particles as small as 0.1 microns, including fine dust, smoke residue, pollen, and others.

 Q. Does it remove mold?

-Q. Does it remove the odor?
+Q. Does it remove odors?

-Read our post on commonly asked questions about air purifiers.
+Please read our post >>> commonly asked questions about air purifiers.